yash181999/Life-Drop/README.md

 * Enabled with Spam protection and Privacy-focused.:smile:

 ### Built With
-Our Hybrid application is ready to serve in all platforms i.e. from android to ios and web.
+Our Hybrid application is ready to serve in all platforms i.e. from android to ios and web built with Flutter